KMBS-MIT/DEPNotifyOnboarder/README.md

 OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Notice

+- Launching Self Service on deployment completion currently crashes Self Service when initiated through DEP enrollment.
+Work around this by using a deploymentComplete custom trigger to launch Self Service.

 ## Alternatives

 - [DEPNotify-Starter](https://github.com/jamf/DEPNotify-Starter)